 Pro tip: How to block ads in Chrome with MacKeeper

 Sometimes, it’s not the websites themselves you want to block but rather the ads they run.
 So rather than blocking entire websites, one by one, you can just block inappropriate ads instead.
-The quickest way to do that is to run a cleaning app like MacKeeper, which has built-in ad-blocking features.
+The quickest way to do that is to run a cleaning app like MacKeeper, which has a built-in ad blocker for Mac.

 To block ads with MacKeeper, do the following: